ProjectPointInc/SPFx-extension/README.md

 ## spfx-extension

+SPFx project (extension feature)
-Inserts a jQuery popup on pages
+Inserts a jQuery popup on SPO and Modern pages
-Built with SPFx
-Works with SPO and Modern pages only
 Scoped to the site collection
-Assets are deployed to CDN (including a copy of the jQuery)
+Assets are deployed to CDN

 ##  Deployment steps